Table of Contents

 - any other matters raised or discussed during the course of the meeting

-Limited companies must maintain copies of all minutes at their registered office or SAIL address for a minimum period of ten years.
+Limited companies must maintain copies of all minutes at their registered office or SAIL address for a minimum period of ten years after the date of the meeting.

 What are company resolutions?

 A company resolution is a legally binding decision made by directors or shareholders.
-If a majority vote is achieved in favour of any proposed resolution, the resolution is ‘passed’.
+If a majority vote is achieved in favour of any proposed resolution, the resolution is ‘passed’ and legally binding.

 Shareholders can pass ordinary resolutions or special resolutions at general meetings.
 Alternatively, certain resolutions can be passed in writing, without the need to call and attend a general meeting.